matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark/README.md

 7. In the browser window, open the file `simple_tensorcore_benchmark.ipynb` to view and run the code.

 # Expected Performance
-## Virtual machine with RTX8000 GPU
+## Virtual machine with NVIDIA RTX8000 GPU

 | Precision| Execution time (sec) | Speed-up |
 |:----------:|:----------------------:|:----------:|